top of page

 HOMEMADE HAMSTER DRY FOOD MIX GUIDELINE

-THIS IS NOT A PERFECT BALANCE, AND DRY FOOD SHOULD NOT BE USED AS THE SOLE DIET.
+Note: DRY FOOD SHOULD NOT BE USED AS THE SOLE DIET.
+YOUR HAMSTER REQUIRES FRESH VEG & PROTEINS TOO.

-IMPORTANT TO NOTE: Besides the fact that mixing your own balance dry mix can actually be more expensive than buying one of the recommended good quality local mixes (Hyggelig Hamster Haven or Oliver's Burrow), certain factors should be noted:
+IMPORTANT TO NOTE: Besides the fact that mixing your own dry mix can actually be more expensive than buying one of the recommended good quality local mixes, certain factors should be noted:

 Try to get GMO-free/organic products!